 To keep your birds healthy, always remember the following simple facts:

 - Uncooked or raw rice is safe for your chickens to eat

 - Flavored rice products are not to be fed to your flock

 - Wild and brown rice ranks higher in terms of nutritional scale compared to white rice

 - Always give your chickens any treats or variations in moderation to avoid future health problems

-Feeding your chickens rice in moderation just like you would do for other treats.
-In most cases, the treat should take about 10 percent of the entire chicken’s diet and not the other way round.
+Feeding your chickens rice in moderation is advisable, just like you would for other treats.
+In most cases, the treatment should take about 10 percent of the chicken’s diet, not vice versa.

 Below is a Pinterest friendly photo…. so you can pin it to your Chicken Board!!